kitschmensch/FV-Word-Addin/README.md

 *This utility is user-made and has no relationship with Filevine, Inc.*

+## UPDATE: MergefieldAssistantv2
+- Now with the ability to type capital "A"

 ## Installation

 Download `MergeFieldAssistant.dotm` to your computer and copy to your MS Word Startup folder.